JosephCaillet/monokai-scilab/README.md

 # monokai-scilab
 Monokai color sheme for Scilab.

-This repository is under:
+This repository is under: WTFPL / LBRAB

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE /  LICENCE PUBLIQUE RIEN À BRANLER

 ## Install instruction
 You first need to find/open your preference file.